ibrahimrehman1/verilog/README.md

 ```

-Verilog also has a concept of names constants
+Verilog also has a concept of named constants

 ```
 `define ACONSTANT 5`b110001;